rhit-rotho/libpbvt/README.md

 # libpbvt

 Library that provides version-control for program memory.
 Check `examples/` for usage.
-For building for use in other projcets (e.g. [rdb](https://github.com/rhit-rotho/rdb)):
+For building for use in other projects (e.g. [rdb](https://github.com/rhit-rotho/rdb)):

 ```shell
 $ sudo apt install -y build-essential